sourcegraph/sourcegraph-public-snapshot/doc/admin/scim.md

 # SCIM

 **⚠️ DISCLAIMER: SCIM SUPPORT IS UNDER DEVELOPMENT.
-THE ENDPOINT DOES NOT COMPLY WITH THE SCIM STANDARD YET AND IT ISN’T READY FOR PRODUCTION USE.**
+THE ENDPOINT DOES NOT COMPLY WITH THE SCIM STANDARD YET AND IT IS NOT READY FOR PRODUCTION USE.**

 SCIM (System for Cross-domain Identity Management) is a standard for provisioning users and groups in an organization.
 It is supported by many IdP (identity providers) such as Okta, OneLogin, and Azure Active Directory.